 Winning the Battle Against Multiple Myeloma

 Myeloma is a type of cancer in which plasma cells—a type of white blood cell—grow out of control.
 Most people with myeloma have myeloma tumors in several places in their body.
 That’s why this disease is often called “multiple myeloma.”
-Because every myeloma is unique, SCCA specialists target treatment to each patient’s unique situation.
+Because every myeloma is unique, Seattle Cancer Care Alliance (SCCA) specialists target treatment to each patient’s situation.

 Statistics Are Abstract; Lives Aren’t

 If you have myeloma, where you choose to go for initial treatment has a significant impact on the likelihood of survival.
-Myeloma patients at SCCA have access to advanced therapies and treatments being explored in some 25 ongoing clinical trials for multiple myeloma conducted at SCCA’s founding organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
-For people with myeloma who are good candidates for stem cell transplants, the Fred Hutchinson Transplant program at SCCA is the most experienced transplant center in the world.
+Myeloma patients at SCCA have access to advanced therapies and treatments being explored in some 25 ongoing clinical trials for multiple myeloma conducted at SCCA’s founding organizations, Fred Hutch and UW Medicine.
+For people with myeloma who are good candidates for stem cell transplants, the Fred Hutch Transplant Program at SCCA is the most experienced transplant center in the world.
 As you can see below, patients treated for myeloma at SCCA have high five-year survival rates.

 Multiple Myeloma Survival Rates

-The chart above shows the five-year survival rates for multiple myeloma patients treated by Seattle Cancer Care Alliance compared to patients who were treated for myeloma elsewhere.
-This information was collected by the National Cancer Data Base (NCDB) for patients diagnosed between 2003 and 2004 and followed for five years.
+Below are the five-year survival rates for multiple myeloma patients treated by SCCA compared to patients who were treated for multiple myeloma elsewhere.
+This information was collected by the National Cancer Data Base (NCDB) for patients who were diagnosed and treated between 2003 and 2006 and then followed for five years.

-- SCCA patients are represented by the red line.
-Their five-year survival rate was 68 percent from the time they were first diagnosed by SCCA.
+- SCCA patients are represented by the green line.
+Their five-year survival rate was 63 percent from the time they were first diagnosed by SCCA.

-- Patients from the other types of treatment centers—Community Cancer Centers, Comprehensive Community Cancer Centers, and Academic/Research Hospitals—are represented by the blue line.
-Their combined five-year survival rate was 37 percent.
+- Patients from the other types of treatment centers—Community Cancer Centers, Comprehensive Community Cancer Centers, and Academic/Research Hospitals—are represented by the yellow line.
+Their combined five-year survival rate was 36 percent.